MicrosoftDocs/community-content/community-content/articles/how-to-utilize-kubecost-for-cost-management-of-aks.md

 We will look into:

-- How Kubecost community version can be installed in an AKS cluster;
+- How Kubecost community version can be installed and configured in an AKS cluster;
-- How access to Kubecost dashboard can be secured with help of OAuth2 Proxy;
+- How Kubecost dashboard can be publicly exposed over HTTPS and secured with Azure AD authentication with help of OAuth2 Proxy;
-- How Azure-related out-of-cluster costs can be integrated into the same kubecost dashboard;
+- How Azure-related out-of-cluster costs can be integrated into the same kubecost dashboard with help of Azure Cloud Integration;

 Finally we will briefly touch upon core capabilities of Kubecost community version like cluster cost trends, resource utilization insights, and improvement recommendations.